Recommended Global Neuroscience Conferences

 Past Conference Report

-Dual Diagnosis 2017 Organizing Committee would like to thank the Moderator of the conference, Dr. Christiane Rössler, University of Vienna, Austria, who contributed meticulously and exuberantly for the smooth functioning of this event.
+Dual Diagnosis series Organizing Committee would like to thank the Moderator of the conference, Dr. Paul Pusey, Australia, who contributed meticulously and exuberantly for the smooth functioning of this event.

-With the unique feedbacks from the conference, Conference series llc LTD would like to announce the commencement of the "3rd International Conference on Addictive Behavior and Dual Diagnosis” to be held from August 16-17, 2018 at Stockholm, Sweden.
+With the unique feedbacks from the conference, Conference series llc Ltd would like to announce the commencement of the "4th International Conference on Addictive Behavior and Dual Diagnosis” to be held from September 05-06, 2019 at Budapest, Hungary.

 Past Reports Gallery